phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Network Subsystem Tests  windows/network
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Network sub-system.

+#### Node.js + NPM  windows/node-npm
+This is a collection of test profiles having an external dependency on Node.js + NPM

+#### OpenCV  windows/opencv
+This is a collection of test profiles having an external dependency on OpenCV

+#### OpenMPI  windows/openmpi
+This is a collection of test profiles having an external dependency on OpenMPI

 #### Other Subsystem Tests  windows/other
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Other sub-system.

+#### Processor Subsystem Tests  windows/processor
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

+#### Python  windows/python
+This is a collection of test profiles having an external dependency on Python

+#### Ruby  windows/ruby
+This is a collection of test profiles having an external dependency on Ruby

+#### Rust  windows/rust
+This is a collection of test profiles having an external dependency on Rust

+#### Scientific Tests  windows/scientific
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

+#### Simulator Tests  windows/simulator
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.

+#### Solaris Operating System Tests  windows/solaris
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.

+#### Steam  windows/steam
+This is a collection of test profiles having an external dependency on Steam

+#### System Subsystem Tests  windows/system
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.

 #### Utility Tests  windows/utility
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Utility software test.

-#### Simulator Tests  windows/simulator
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Simulator software test.

-#### Scientific Tests  windows/scientific
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Scientific software test.

-#### Benchmark Tests  windows/benchmark
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

-#### Application Tests  windows/application
+#### Windows Operating System Tests  windows/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Game Tests  windows/game
+#### Wine  windows/wine
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.
+This is a collection of test profiles having an external dependency on Wine

 # Component Testing